Various Topics over Time from Kris Stewart 31july2013 on

 Summer 2007

-Having been Professionally reborn as a Game Developer in 2006 Kris Stewart is focussing this summer on several projects that build on previous activities to support CyberInfrastructure at SDSU.
+Having been professionally reborn as a Game Developer in 2006, Kris Stewart is focussing this summer on several projects that build on previous activities to support CyberInfrastructure at SDSU.
 The ultimate goal would be to have strong collaborations among interested parties at SDSU such as Mark Siprut - (PSFA) Digital Media, Jean Twenge - Psychology author of Generation Me, the pICT program, the SDSU Library, Mary Thomas - Grid/Data expert and vendors such as Microsoft and others.
 Some starting points have already begun:

 SDSU College of Sciences Fusion 2006